mattsalinero/mechanalysis/mech_spec.md

 ---
 ## Data Analysis

-*TBC*
-This stage is planned to largely take place in Jupyter and will initially produce a one-off report (with nice graphs).
-As discussed in the extension section, any useful statistics found in exploratory data analysis may be later formalized into a dashboard.
+The initial analysis for this project examined the cleaned data over a number of analysis dimensions.
+During the analysis, each dimension was compared against one or more other dimensions to identify correlations or other trends that may explain the current state of the group buy scene for mechanical keyboard components.

+#### Analysis Dimensions:
+  - group buy topic creation date
+  - group buy and interest check infocodes
+  - topic popularity (as measured by views/replies)
+  - linked domains in group buys
+    - potentially shows number of regional vendors used for fulfillment
+  - matches between a group buy and a corresponding interest check (a "gb-ic match")

+To perform the analysis, SQL queries slicing the data to isolate two or more dimensions were run on the database containing the previously cleaned data.
+Some of these queries (largely created on an ad-hoc basis) are available in this [analysis query script](db_scripts/db_analysis.sql).
+The final project presentation/report contains visualizations based on some of the queries generated at this stage.

 ### Group Buy - Interest Check Topic Matching
-Matching group buy topics to their corresponding interest check topics is important for analysis of this topic.
-For example, gb-ic matching can help determine what % of interest checks result in a group buy or how strongly an interest check's popularity is correlated with the existence (or popularity) of a corresponding group buy.
+Analysis at this stage specifically focused on matching group buy topics to corresponding interest check topics.
+FGb-ic matches can help determine what percentage of interest checks result in a group buy or how strongly an interest check's popularity is correlated with the existence (or popularity) of a corresponding group buy.

 #### Assumptions
 - keysets have a consistent (and unique) name across group buy and interest check topics